Okonjima Bush Suite: Our full report

 - Ideal length of stay

-- At least two nights is best to do most of the activities, particularly tracking leopard and cheetah.
+- At least two nights is best to give you time to enjoy the reserve.
 However, if you are limited for time, a one-night stay should give time to get an idea of what the AfriCat Foundations does, and with luck to see some cats.

 - Accessible by